How Sugar Makes Life Less Enjoyable

 The famine our brain is trying to protect us from never comes, and we never experience the scarcity that our body is preparing to expend all its energy on, so we get fatter and sicker every year.

 I recently watched an old 60-Minutes interview with Eric Clapton.
-He endured decades of alcohol and drug addiction and he talked about how grateful he was to have escaped alive.
+He endured decades of alcohol and drug addiction and he talked about how grateful he is to have escaped alive.
 In the interview he said something very surprising about sugar:

 Imagine this conversation in Eric Clapton’s British accent.